Cerebellum function, structure, anatomy, location and blood supply

 Lobes of the cerebellum

-The cerebellum consists of 3 lobes; each one has a central part called vermis and 2 lateral extensions called cerebellar hemispheres.
+The cerebellum consists of 3 lobes; each one has a central part called vermis and 2 lateral extensions called the cerebellar hemispheres.
 These lobes are:

 - The anterior lobe is in front of the primary fissure.